saroltah/find-salad-recipes/README.md

  - The goal is for the user to use up what they have, so save food, don't throw it out.

-### Otput and implemented idea:
+### Output and implemented idea:

- - But for this app, it should be too big a database, that needs a lot of time to create
+ - But for this app, the "whole fridge" whould be too big a database, that needs a lot of time to create.
  - So I created the small version, where users choose a vegetable (I call it favorite, but of course what they have), and they get a recommended salad recipe.

  ### Future ideas: